Annkkitaaa/Pyth-Oracle-Data-Processor/README.md

 ```

 #### `ProductionPythClient`
-Production API client for VAA generation and smart contract integration.
+Production API client with additional features for VAA generation and smart contract integration.

 ```typescript
 const client = new ProductionPythClient();